XpiritCommunityEvents/HOL/codespaces.md

 Navigate to your Code Space.
 If you have not yet started your Code Space, from your repository on the tab `Code`, click the `Code` button, select `Code Spaces` and `New codespace`.

-Go to `Settings` and to `Extensions`
+Go to `Settings` (located on the bottem left side of your screen) and select `Extensions`

 Search for the term "markdown" and select the "Markdown all in one" extension.

-Click `install in codespace` and subsequently `add to devcontainer.json`.
+Do not click `Install in Codespaces`, as this will only install the extension for now.
+Instead, click the wheel and select `Add to devcontainer.json`.

-Rebuild container to apply them now
+You'll get a pop-up stating "We've noticed a change to the devcontainer configuration.
+Rebuild the container to apply them now".
+So, you will need to rebuild the container.
+Therefore, you navigate to the `devcontainer.json` file, click on the `...` and click `Build`.

-This will not only install the extension for now, but will ensure this extension is always available when you open your Code Space.
+Great job. :thumbsup: You've now added an extension to the Code Spaces container in a way that will ensure this extension is always available when you open your Code Space.